dhall-lang/dhall-lang/standard/README.md

 Dhall uses a shift function internally to avoid variable capture in the implementation of De Bruijn indices.

+This shift function has the form:

+    ↑(d, x, m, e₀) = e₁

-You can find the semantics of this shift function in the following separate document:
+You can find the details of this judgment in the following separate document:

 * [Shift](./shift.md)